FastifyResty/fastify-resty/docs/Entity-Controllers.md

 ### Properties

-In the same as **Controller**, **EntityController** adds some helpful properties to each class that might be needed for custom additional logic or default methods overriding.
+**EntityController** adds some helpful properties to each class that might be needed for custom additional logic or default methods overriding.

 | Property | Type | Description |
 | --- | --- | --- |